HarryShomer/LPFormer/README.md

 ## Data

 The data for Cora, Citeseer, and Pubmed can be downloaded from [here](https://github.com/Juanhui28/HeaRT#download-data).
+The data should correspondingly be placed in a directory called `dataset` in the root project directory.
 The data for the OGB datasets are downloaded automatically from the `ogb` package.

 ## Reproduce Results